Knitting With Dog Hair (Chiengora).

-At Holidays4Dogs, we are always looking out for the latest dog news concerning their welfare, behaviour, history or any other unique subjects related to our four-legged friends.
+At Holidays4Dogs, we’re always looking out for the latest dog news and trends which can include anything from welfare to behaviour or, from history, to some rather more unique subjects relating to our four-legged friends.
 This article discusses the little-known art of knitting with dog hair.

-The idea of knitting with yarn made from greasy dog hair might make one initially cringe.
+The idea of knitting with yarn made from greasy dog hair might sound a bit yucky at first.
 You may wonder what clothing made from dog hair might smell like when it’s wet!

 However, knitting with dog hair is gaining in popularity, not least because it is warm, plush and water-resistant.
 If you have certain breeds of dog, there is also a very good ongoing supply of dog hair.